Skip to main content

 Turritella Agate

-Below is an example of a piece of Turritella Agate from Wyoming.
-Turritella Agate is the fossilized remains of Elimia tenera, a freshwater snail, and not the remains of Turritella which are marine snails.
+The specimen below is an example of Turritella Agate sourced from Wyoming, comprising the fossilized remains of Elimia tenera, a freshwater snail, rather than the marine snail Turritella.

-By looking at the rough from all sides you can judge how the rough should be cut in order to best show off the fossilized snails.
+By thoroughly inspecting the rough from every perspective, you can judge the most effective cutting technique to highlight the fossilized snails.

 Turritella Agate rough viewed from the side